Secured Credit Cards vs Unsecured Credit Cards

 3. What is the difference between secured and unsecured credit cards?

-The core difference between a secured credit card vs an unsecured credit card is the cash deposit that secured credit cards require.
+The core difference is the cash deposit that secured credit cards require.

 Otherwise, secured and unsecured credit cards work in similar ways.
-For both unsecured credit cards and secured credit cards, the card issuer establishes a credit limit and the cardholder should make regular, on-time payments and abide by the other cardholder agreement terms.
+For both types of cards, the card issuer establishes a credit limit and the cardholder has a minimum payment due date each month and must abide by the other cardholder agreement terms.

 4. How much is the deposit for a secured credit card?